 "Don't be more proactive, and don't advise your girls to be more proactive.
 That’s a waste of time.
 If a guy is really interested in you as a person, and not just passive-aggressively trying to go to bed with you, he will set a time to see you–and that time won't be 10 p.m.," says Kyle.
 "The problem with dating nowadays is most people can find someone to sleep with as quickly as they can order a pizza or something on Amazon Prime," he continues.
 "You are not a pizza, and Prime doesn’t have a return policy for your dignity.
 Don't waste your time."

 If anything gets a bye from us, it's this one.
 Floating in the limbo of a fledgling romance is tough to navigate.
 A couple of our guys admitted to meeting incredible women at a time where they were in no way emotionally available.
-A full retreat was the only recourse.
+Therefore, a full retreat was the only recourse.

-Then again, maybe ghosting points to a lack of emotional depth, and there's no harm done throwing small fish back back to sea.
+Then again, maybe ghosting points to a lack of emotional depth, and there's no harm done throwing small fish back to sea.
 We asked our favorite energy healer and Reiki master, Jenni Finley, for her perspective.
 "When the universe swipes left, listen," she said.
 And science says even though some closure would be nice, it's important to remember that being ghosted on usually has nothing to do with you, and everything to do with the ghoster.
 "Ghosting has a lot to do with someone’s comfort level and how they deal with their emotions,” said Dr. Vilhauer told the New York Times.

 Blackman DE.
 Operant Conditioning: An Experimental Analysis of Behaviour.
 Philadelphia, PA: Taylor & Francis; 2017.